Pharmacy PBM Audit Attorney & Consultants

 2. PBM Audit Intervention and Representation

-During PBM audits, our attorneys work directly with PBM auditors on behalf of our pharmacy clients.
+During the PBM audit process, our attorneys work directly with PBM auditors on behalf of our pharmacy clients.
 We will aggressively challenge all improper demands, flawed methodologies, and misguided assumptions, and we will work diligently to ensure that your pharmacy is not hit with substantial penalties.
 Regardless of whether your pharmacy’s billing practices are fully compliant or there are issues that need to be addressed, you have defenses available, and our attorneys can use these defenses to protect you.

 3. Post-Audit Representation and Negotiation

-If you have received an unfavorable PBM audit determination, this is not the end of the road.
+If you have received an unfavorable PBM audit findings, this is not the end of the road.
 PBMs are private companies; and, while your pharmacy is contractually bound to comply with all applicable billing rules and regulations, PBM audit determinations do not carry the force of law.
 If your pharmacy is facing recoupments and other financial penalties, our attorneys can assess the validity of the PBM’s conclusions and negotiate for a reduction (or removal) of the penalties imposed.

 4. PBM or Pharmacy Audit Litigation